zilliztech/zdoc/docs/tutorials/data-import/data-import-zero-to-hero.md

 - How to prepare source data using **BulkWriter** and write it to a remote storage bucket

-- How to import data by calling the `bulk_import` operation
+- How to import data by calling bulk-import APIs

 ## Before you start{#before-you-start}